-- 1) Share amounts are generally composed of the following tranches of prior awards that vested on January 27, 2014: the second third of the performance share unit grant made with respect to the three-year performance period ending December 31, 2012; the final third of the performance share unit grant made with respect to the three-year performance period ending December 31, 2012; the final third of the performance share unit grant made with respect to the three-year performance period ending December 31, 2013; and the first third of the restricted stock unit grant made on January 28, 2013.
+- (1) Share amounts are generally composed of the following tranches of prior awards that vested on January 27, 2014: the second third of the performance share unit grant made with respect to the three-year performance period ending December 31, 2012; the final third of the performance share unit grant made with respect to the three-year performance period ending December 31, 2011; the first third of the transition award share granted on January 28, 2013; and the first third of the restricted stock unit grant made on January 28, 2013.
 All of these awards were valued at \$28.20 upon vesting. - (2) For Mr. Thayer, the number of shares acquired upon vesting includes 6,510 restricted shares from a legacy Constellation award made in 2012 which was converted to the right to receive Exelon shares.
 One-third of the award (including one-third of the shares acquired through dividend reinvestment) vested on February 24, 2014, and shares were valued at \$30.39.